 After a successful seven years as a wine sommelier, Honami Matsumoto decided to celebrate her Japanese roots and has spent the last 15 years championing the promotion of sake in the UK.
-From her own WSET Approved Programme Provider for sake qualifications, House of Sake, to her roles in consultancy, events and retail, she tells us how she is achieving her mission.
+From her position as a WSET Sake Educator, to her company House of Sake and her roles in consultancy, events and retail, she tells us how she is achieving her mission.

 As a qualified sommelier who trained at Leiths School of Food & Wine and Le Cordon Bleu, what made you decide to focus on sake in the UK?